InstituteforDiseaseModeling/covasim/CONTRIBUTING.rst

 To contribute directly to Covasim code, do the following:

 1. Fork and clone the Covasim repository.
 2. Install Covasim on your machine.
-See :doc:`installation` or the `project README`_.
+See the `project README`_.
 3. Create a new branch::

         git checkout -b my-branch-name